Relintai/pandemonium_engine_docs/tutorials/physics/interpolation/physics_interpolation_introduction.md

 In Godot this whole system is referred to as physics interpolation, but you may also hear it referred to as **"fixed timestep interpolation"**, as it is interpolating between objects moved with a fixed timestep (physics ticks per second).
 In some ways the second term is more accurate, because it can also be used to interpolate objects that are not driven by physics.

+Tip:
-.. tip:: Although physics interpolation is usually a good choice, there are exceptions where you may choose not to use Godot's built-in physics interpolation (or use it in a limited fashion).
+ Although physics interpolation is usually a good choice, there are exceptions where you may choose not to use Godot's built-in physics interpolation (or use it in a limited fashion).
 An example category is internet multiplayer games.
 Multiplayer games often receive tick or timing based information from other players or a server and these may not coincide with local physics ticks, so a custom interpolation technique can often be a better fit.